takanori-fujiwara/ulca/README.md

   * Backward parameter selection of ULCA based on the user-performed changes over the embedding result.

-  * Web-based visual user interface that can be directly used from Python and the Jupyte Notebook.
+  * Web-based visual user interface that can be directly used from Python and the Jupyter Notebook.

   * Manifold-optimization-based linear dimensionality reduction framework (implementation of the work by Cunningham and Ghahramani, 2015).